-Several Iinventories for cultural resources have been conducted for the majority of within the project area.
+Inventories for cultural resources have been conducted for the majority of the project area.
 This section summarizes these studies and identifies portions of the proposed project footprint where additional inventory is required.

 From May to August 2004, CH2MHill conducted a cultural resource investigation related to the IM-3 project area, which encompassed a 155-acre "Area of Potential Effects" (CH2MHill 2004:3-30).
 From September to December 2004, a complete and intensive archaeological survey of an "expanded Area of Potential Effects" was conducted by Applied Earthworks (2007:4).
 This investigation involved a 1,660-acre survey area that encompassed both the original IM-3 survey area and the majority of the current project area.
-This area was defined in 2004 as the maximum area where remediation activities were expected to take place (see the area bounded in yellow purple on Exhibit 4.4-1).
+This area was defined in 2004 as the maximum area where remediation activities were expected to take place (see the area bounded in yellow on Exhibit 4.4-1).
 All landforms in this area likely to contain or exhibit prehistoric or historical archaeological resources were inspected carefully to ensure that visible, potentially significant cultural resources were discovered and documented.
 Additionally, surveyors investigated unusual landforms, contours, soil changes, features (e.g., road cuts, drainages), and other potential site markers.
 Areas of exceedingly dense vegetation along the Colorado River, private property not owned by PG&E, and parcels that had been developed with standing structures were not surveyed.
 Applied Earthworks prepared two addenda to its original 2004 survey (Applied Earthworks 2004a and 2004b) to reflect potential revisions to transportation plans for the IM-3 Facility.

 In 2007, Applied Earthworks prepared a third addendum (Applied Earthworks 2007), a comprehensive report that described all of the archeological and historical resources identified within an enlarged "expanded Area of Potential Effects," a 1,815-acre project study area.
-PG&E has recorded six-seven additional sites since 2007, all of which are located within the this 1,815-acre project study area.
+PG&E has recorded six additional sites since 2007, all of which are located within the 1,815-acre project study area.

 Finally, as further information about the remediation issues were developed and the Final CMS/FS was prepared, the project area boundaries were revised to address updated information regarding the actual extent of the area needed for remediation activity.
-While the overall area needed for remediation activity has been reduced, the project area has been expanded at one location along the northern boundary, at a second location along the eastern boundary, and at a third location along the western boundary in order to account for the option to locate wells needed for the freshwater flushing portion of the proposed project, as shown in Exhibit 4.4-21, for a total of approximately 99 additional acres.
+While the overall area needed for remediation activity has been reduced, the project area has been expanded at one location along the northern boundary, at a second location along the eastern boundary, and at a third location along the western boundary in order to account for the option to locate wells needed for the freshwater flushing portion of the proposed project, as shown in Exhibit 4.4-2.
 It is anticipated that facilities that could be located in these areas would be limited to freshwater well(s) and a pipeline delivering the water to the project site.
-These areas have not been were surveyed intensively after issuance of the DEIR at the request of DTSC.
-This survey discovered two new sites in Arizona where potential new freshwater supply wells could be constructed, as well as revising some existing site information based on presence in Arizona but preliminary field reconnaissance and record searches of the extended project area shown as hatched in Exhibit 4.4-2 suggest that prehistoric sites may exist on the western end due to some areas of undisturbed desert pavement and the close proximity of other previously recorded prehistoric sites.
-Prehistoric lithic scatters, railroad related materials, and some historic structural remains were observed in the area along the eastern boundary in Arizona where potential new freshwater supply wells could be constructed (Applied Earthworks 2010a:1615-19).
-In addition to this survey, PG&E conducted a survey of areas within the fence line of the compressor station (Applied Earthworks 2010b), but no sites were discovered.
+These areas have not been surveyed intensively, but preliminary field reconnaissance and record searches of the extended project area shown as hatched in Exhibit 4.4-2 suggest that prehistoric sites may exist on the western end due to some areas of undisturbed desert pavement and the close proximity of other previously recorded prehistoric sites.
+Prehistoric lithic scatters, railroad-related materials, and some historic structural remains were observed in the area along the eastern boundary in Arizona where potential new freshwater supply wells could be constructed (Applied Earthworks 2010:16).